robfletcher/grails-spring-events/readme.md

 ### Handling notification errors

 If a listener throws an exception from its `onApplicationEvent` method (or its retry policy's `maxRetries` is exceeded) then the multicaster will notify its error handler.
-The default error handler simply logs errors but you can override it by assigning a different [`ErrorHandler`][2] implementation to the service in `Config.groovy`:
+The default error handler simply logs errors but you can override it by assigning a different [ErrorHandler][2] implementation to the service in `Config.groovy`:

 ### Customising threading policy

-The multicaster uses a [`ExecutorService`][3] to poll the queue and notify the target listener.
+The multicaster uses a [ExecutorService][3] to poll the queue and notify the target listener.
 By default the service uses a [single thread][4] but you can use an alternate `ExecutorService` implementation by overriding the service's `taskExecutor` property in `Config.groovy`.

-Similarly the service uses a [`ScheduledExecutorService`][5] to re-queue failed notifications after the delay specified by the listener's retry policy.
+Similarly the service uses a [ScheduledExecutorService][5] to re-queue failed notifications after the delay specified by the listener's retry policy.
 The default implementation uses a [single thread][6] which can be overridden by setting the property `retryScheduler` in `Config.groovy`.

-#### _Example_ Overriding the dependencies of the multicaster in `Config.groovy`:
+#### _Example_: Overriding the dependencies of the multicaster in `Config.groovy`:

 	beans {
 		applicationEventMulticaster {